openflighthpc/openflight-boilerplate/CONTRIBUTING.md

 We want to improve the quality of %PROJECT% and good bug reports are welcome!
-However, our capacity is limited, thus we reserve the right to close or to not process bug reports with insufficient detail in favor of those which are very cleanly documented and easy to reproduce.
+However, our capacity is limited, thus we reserve the right to close or to not process bug reports with insufficient detail in favour of those which are very cleanly documented and easy to reproduce.
 Even though we would like to solve each well-documented issue, there is always the chance that it will not happen - remember:
 %PROJECT% is Open Source and comes without warranty.